-This map shows the employment rate at the municipal and regional level in 2018
+The map shows the employment rate for all Nordic municipalities and regions in 2020.

 Full employment is one of the cornerstones of what is known as the Nordic model and, historically, the Nordic countries have enjoyed comparably high employment rates, particularly for women and older workers.
 The employment rate measures the number of people in work as a proportion of the working-age population (aged 15–64) as a whole.